Cruise Terminals Operated by Global Port Holding (GPH), 2020

 Established in 2004, Global Ports Holding GPH has become the world’s largest cruise terminal operator.
 Its growth is similar to the expansion in the container terminal industry two decades earlier with the setting up of global terminal operators.
 As the cruise industry grew and gained a critical mass of passengers, cruise terminals became increasingly profitable but complex to manage.
 Further, the development of new facilities, particularly at turn ports, requires capital investments that port authorities may be unable to provide.
 This has opened up a window of opportunity for developing portfolios in cruise terminal operations.
 GPH has positioned its assets in three major cruise markets:

 • Mediterranean.
-From its initial operations in Turkey, GPH was able to acquire a portfolio comprising the most important cruise ports, particularly Barcelona (a major turn port) and Venice (a major destination).
+From its initial operations in Turkey, GPH acquired a portfolio comprising the most important cruise ports, particularly Barcelona (a major turn port) and Venice (a major destination).

+From an initial portfolio of only 3 ports based in Turkey, the expansion of GPH was rapid, with one phase between 2013 and 2019 and a second phase after the COVID-19 pandemic.
+Prior to the pandemic, the demand for cruises was growing rapidly, providing an incentive for one of the first global cruise terminal asset managers to enter.
 Since mid-2017, GPH has been a public company listed on the London Stock Exchange.
 Its portfolio included a 62% majority shareholding in Barcelona, the leading cruise port in the Mediterranean Sea.
-Since then, GPH has announced further acquisitions (Cagliari, Ravenna, Catania, La Spezia), with greenfield (Barcelona), and operating (Dubrovnik) concessions.
+The pandemic temporarily halted the expansion as cruise activities came to a halt across the world.
+Since 2021, GPH announced further acquisitions (Cagliari, Ravenna, Catania, La Spezia), with greenfield (Barcelona), and operating (Dubrovnik) concessions.